 The Company leases corporate office space in Los Gatos, California.
-This lease has a remaining term of seven months as of June 30, 2020.
-This lease is accounted for under ASC Topic 842 and as a result, the Company recorded an operating lease right-of-use asset and the related lease liability at January 1, 2019.
-The lease liability is based on the present value of the remaining minimum lease payments, discounted using the Company's estimated incremental borrowing rate of 10%.
-The lease contains escalating payments on the anniversary of the commencement.
-These additional lease components are included in the measurement of the initial lease liability.
-Additional payments based on a change in the Company's share of the operating expenses, including real estate taxes and insurance, are recorded as a period expense when incurred.
-Lease modifications result in remeasurement of the lease liability.
-Lease expense for operating leases consists of the lease payments plus any initial direct costs, primarily brokerage commissions, and is recognized on a straight-line basis over the lease term.
+In August 2020, the Company and its landlord amended the lease of this office.
+This amendment extends the expiration date of the lease from January 2021 to January 2026 and increases the space from 3,396 square feet to 4,101 square feet.
+Under Accounting Standard Codification ("ASC") 842, the lease amendment was treated as a separate lease for the new space and a modification of the lease for the original space.
+An additional right-of-use ("ROU") asset and lease liability of approximately \$681,000 were recorded during the three and nine months ended September 30, 2020.
+The lease liability is based on the present value of the minimum lease payments, discounted using the Company's estimated incremental borrowing rate of 5.5%.
+The lease contains escalating payments on the anniversary of the original commencement which are included in the measurement of the initial lease liability.
+Additional payments based on a change in the Company's share of the operating expenses, including property taxes and insurance, are recorded as a period expense when incurred.
+Lease expense for operating leases consists of the lease payments recognized on a straight-line basis over the lease term.
+When the additional space is available for use, the Company expects to record an additional ROU asset and corresponding liability of approximately \$144,000.
+This is expected in early 2021.